OanaMariaCamburu/e-SNLI/README.md

+# News

+**`!`** New work on e-SNLI: [Make Up Your Mind!
+Adversarial Generation of Inconsistent Natural Language Explanations](https://arxiv.org/abs/1910.03065).
+Accepted as a short paper at ACL, 2020.

+**`!`** New dataset of visual textual entailment with natural language explanations taken from e-SNLI: [e-SNLI-VE-2.0: Corrected Visual-Textual Entailment with Natural Language Explanations](https://arxiv.org/abs/2004.03744).
+At the IEEE CVPR Workshop on Fair, Data Efficient and Trusted Computer Vision, 2020

 # e-SNLI
 There are 2 splits for the train set due to the github sie restrictions, please simply merge them.